Clearing Up the Confusion About Horn Chairs

 ever been seen with these acorn finials.

-glass ball casters on the front, but not applied to the back legs.
-Sometimes, Mittmann
+glass ball casters on the front.
+Sometimes, Mittmann put casters on the

 upper back, the familiar horn junction covered with cloth, a characteristic of every known